aerobless/theowinter.ch-2016/about.md

 ## About this site
 I created it with [Vim](http://vim.sexy){:target="_blank"}, [Git](http://git-scm.com/) and [Jekyll](http://jekyllrb.com/){:target="_blank"}.
 And I'm using various cool JS scripts, such as dropzone, justifiedGallery and swipebox.
-The awesome black & white theme was made by Michael Rose and is called [MinimalMistake](https://github.com/mmistakes/minimal-mistakes){:target="_blank"}.
+The awesome black & white theme was made by Michael Rose and is called [So Simple](https://github.com/mmistakes/so-simple-theme){:target="_blank"}.

 <script type="application/ld+json">
 {